Zalgo2462/VoronoiLib/README.md

 - Click: Insert a Point
 ![Voronoi](http://i.imgur.com/tr1XCib.png)
 Implementation inspired by:
--Ivan Kuckir's project (MIT) @ http://blog.ivank.net/fortunes-algorithm-and-implementation.html
+- Ivan Kuckir's project (MIT) @ http://blog.ivank.net/fortunes-algorithm-and-implementation.html
--Raymond Hill's project (MIT) @ https://github.com/gorhill/Javascript-Voronoi
+- Raymond Hill's project (MIT) @ https://github.com/gorhill/Javascript-Voronoi

 Feel free to use the code under MIT license.
 However, if you find the code useful, feel free to send me a message or make a link back to the repo.